spotify/github-java-client/CONTRIBUTING.md

 ## Getting Started

-The Github Java Clients's [open issues are here](https://github.com/github-java-client/github-java-client/issues).
+The GitHub Java Clients's [open issues are here](https://github.com/github-java-client/github-java-client/issues).
 In time, we'll tag issues that would make a good first pull request for new contributors.
 An easy way to get started helping the project is to *file an issue*.
 Issues can include bugs to fix, features to add, or documentation that looks outdated.